ELI-NP/modifiedBessel/README.md

 # modifiedBessel
-Generating the modified Bessel functions relevant to strong field QED
+Generating the modified Bessel functions relevant to strong field QED.
+It set as a framework to build tabulated table for numerical simulation.

 # The modified Bessel functions
 ![alt text](modifiedBessel.png)